Northeast Indiana Birding Opportunities - Boot Lake Nature Preserve

 A portion of the site has a unique story, having been reclaimed from the city’s sludge farm.
 The transformed site is now a state-dedicated nature preserve, protecting Indiana’s rare and endangered plants and wildlife.

 The preserve is named by the National Audubon Society as an Important Bird Area and it’s not hard to see why.
-With over 200 species logged onsite, Boot Lake’s reputation as a migration magnet is well-deserved.
+With more than 230 bird species logged onsite, Boot Lake’s reputation as a migration magnet is well-deserved.
 Hike the woods during mid-May, and you won’t need to put your binoculars down as a kaleidoscope of warblers dance in front of your eyes.
 Time things right during migration, and you can find some truly elusive birds here.
 Along with tough-to-find warblers, like Mourning, Connecticut, Golden-winged, and Prairie in the spring, fall attracts some truly special finds – both Nelson’s and LeConte’s Sparrows have been found on-site.

 As water levels on the lakes drop, eye-catching shorebirds may also drop in – like Wilson’s Snipe, Semipalmated Plover, and White-rumped Sandpiper.